jaywilkas/xpytile/README.md

 # Purpose
-A Python script to auto-tile and to simultaneously resize docked windows.
+A Python script to auto-tile and to simultaneously resize docked windows for Xfce.

 ## Features: